Getting started with loxilb on Amazon EKS

 loxiURL : This specifies LoxiLB API server address.
 You can specify it in the form of http:{LoxiLB node IP}:11111.
 Comma separated multiple entries can be specified at the same time (used when configuring multiple LoxiLB instances for HA clustering)

 setLBMode : Specifies the NAT mode of the load balancer.
-There are currently 3 modes supported.
-Read more here.
+Read more here about the supported modes.

 In the topology for this post, the LoxiLB node has an IP of 192.168.3.68.
 We will use this IP address as externalCIDR.
 We modified the kube_loxilb.yaml file accordingly.